arepb/tuebor/index.md

 **How much money do I need to make per investment?**

-There is no minimum dollar amount to make the Tuebor pledge, just that you commit to making at least one investment in a State of Michigan-based business per year.
-An individual making an investment of $10 is the 'same' as someone investing $1,000,000.
-Even buying one share of stock in a Michigan business counts.
+There is no minimum dollar amount to take the Tuebor commitment.
+Someone who takes the Tuebor pledge can invest in a groundbreaking new Michigan technology startup each year or simply buy a single share of Kellogg's or Ford Motor Company stock.
+An individual making an investment of $10 is the ‘same’ as someone investing $1,000,000.
+All efforts count toward our goal: to increase the number of Michigan investors backing Michigan businesses.

-**How do I make the pledge?**
+**How do I take the pledge?**

 Start now.
 Make an investment in a Michigan business during this calendar year and then [show the world](/howto) you've made the Tuebor honor pledge, aka supporting 'Michigan's fifth sports team.'